By Corey Lewis, CPT, CSCS

 If you’ve never tried flow yoga before, start with a slower class.
 Beginner fitness goals should be attainable, so that you stay motivated for the long-term.
 In addition, dress to move; you’ll be stretching and twisting so you want your clothes to flow with you through the sequence.
 Yoga pants are a good option.
 You can wear baggy tops; however, they can get in the way during your downward dog which can be distracting.
 There is no “right” outfit; dress for yourself so that you can move freely and feel amazing.

 If you’re looking to get your sweat on, then Bikram yoga is for you.
-Named after Bikram Choudhury, the style is made up of 26 poses done in a specific order, typically set in a room of 105 degrees F and 40% humidity.
+People have named the style after its founder, Bikram Choudhury.
+There are 26 poses for you to do in a specific order, typically set in a room of 105 degrees F and 40% humidity.
 Bikram yoga poses are each held for a few breaths, sometimes longer before moving into the next posture.

 If you love the flow of a vinyasa but crave a little heat, then try a hot flow yoga class.
 Generally, a hot yoga flow vinyasa class will involve a gentle heat to create a comfortable environment at around 80 to 90 degrees F. Depending on your class, they might bump up the heat for a full out sweat session in a hot yoga flow, too.
 The heat from the room can make it easier for your muscles to stretch, allowing for a deeper stretch and extension.